 When invoked, neither the guest can harm his host nor the host harm his guest for the length of the guest's stay.
 For either to do so would be to break a sacred covenant that is believed to invoke the wrath of the Gods both old and new.
 Both the teachings of the old gods and the Faith of the Seven hold to this.
 Even robber lords and wreckers are bound by the ancient laws of hospitality.

 Violation of the Sacred Law of Hospitality

-There are two infamous instances in the history of the Westeros when the guest right was broken: the legend of the Rat Cook of the Nightfort, and more recently the Red Wedding.
+Violations of guest right include: the legend of the Rat Cook of the Nightfort, and more recently the Red Wedding and the mutiny at Craster's Keep.
 The song of the Rat Cook is used to represent the repercussions that await those who violate this sacred laws of hospitality.

 A lord with a bared sword across his knees is making a traditional sign that he is denying guest right.